bytebase/bytebase.com/content/blog/how-to-install-mysql-client-on-mac-ubuntu-centos-windows.md

 ---
-title: How to install MySQL Client on Your Mac, Ubuntu, CentOS, Windows
+title: How to Install MySQL Client on Your Mac, Ubuntu, CentOS, Windows
 author: Tianzhou
 published_at: 2023/07/13 09:00:00
 feature_image: /content/blog/how-to-install-mysql-client-on-mac-ubuntu-centos-windows/cover.webp